Note: The links in this post are affiliate links.

 4 – And finally, the faster page load times enabled by the CDN will help your blog rank higher in Google’s search results since Google now considers page load times when ranking pages in their search results.

 In a nutshell, a CDN can speed up your blog, make it more secure, help prevent it from crashing during periods of heavy use and help it rank higher on Google.
 Those are pretty good results for such a simple move, right?

 There are several CDNs that you can choose from, but I use CloudFlare with RicksDailyTips.com for the following reasons:

-1 – Unlike some other CDNs, CloudFlare has a free option, and I have used it with great success for a long time now.
+1 – Unlike some other CDNs, CloudFlare has a free option, and I have used it with great success for several years now.

 2 – Signing up for a free account with CloudFlare and setting it up to work with your blog takes just a few minutes when you follow their step-by-step guides and tutorials.

-Bottom line: If your blog is growing and getting slower by the day, I recommend that you consider moving it to either a VPN or a Dedicated Server.
+Bottom line: If your blog is growing and getting slower by the day, I recommend that you consider moving it to top-rated Managed WordPress server.

-But even if you can’t afford to make that move right now, you definitely need to open an account with CloudFlare and put their awesome Content Distribution Network to work for your blog!
+But even if you’re not quite ready to make that move right now, you definitely need to open an account with CloudFlare and put their awesome Content Distribution Network to work for your blog!

 Never miss a tip!
 Click here to sign up for my free Daily Tech Tips Email Newsletter!